 What this extension does (in plain English)

-- Export image and video URLs to CSV (one click)
+- Export image and video URLs to CSV with metadata (URLs, dimensions, and related data)

 - Deduplicate images automatically (avoid repeats)